rikkimax/DIPs/DIPs/DIP1xxx-RC2.md

 ## Rationale

 Shared as a concept currently is incomplete and ill designed.
-This DIP adds a replacement design in its place which is both simpler and more coherant.
+This DIP adds a replacement design in its place which is both simpler and more coherent.

 ## Description